jmparsons/play-twitter-cache/README.md

 # play-twitter-cache
-This is an example [Play 2.1.x][play] application of how to cache Twitter results to prevent from hitting the [rate limit][twitter-limit].
+This is an example [Play 2.1.x][play] application of how to cache asynchronously loaded [Twitter api v1.1][twitter-api] results to prevent from hitting the [rate limit][twitter-limit].

-There are also examples of how to limit the tweets or remap the values into a new json object.
+There are examples of how to limit the tweets or remap the values into a new json object.

 # Configuration
 Add your Twitter applications Consumer Key / Secret and Access Token / Secret to the `application.conf` file.